Lianyan7/Post-Earthquake-Building-Recovery-Under-Human-Resource-Constraints/README.md

 Li, L., Chang-Richards, A., et al. (2025).
 Modelling post-earthquake building recovery under human resource constraints.
 International Journal of Disaster Risk Reduction.

-To run this script, four additional files are required: two Excel files (BuildingSamples.xlsx and HR_Mobilisation.xlsx) and two Python modules (Building_Prioritisation.py and DSQ model_Gantt Chart_Recovery curve.py) that provide the supporting models for the main script.
+To run this script, three additional files are required: two Excel files (BuildingSamples.xlsx and HR_Mobilisation.xlsx) and one Python module (Dynamic Stochastic Queuing model.py) that provide the supporting models for the main script.